-All Maison Francis Kurkdjian perfumes come in the unified, simple, and original bottle and packaging designs.
+All Maison Francis Kurkdjian perfumes come in unified, simple, and original bottle and packaging designs.
 The main differences include color variations on the boxes, stickers with perfume information, and the color of the perfume liquid itself.

 As always, MFK fragrances come with two boxes, the outer one providing additional safety to the smaller box inside.

 The boxy bottle itself is clear, and elegant, with the perfume having a yellowish tinge to represent the scent itself.
 The gray heavy cap is made out of the mineral sourced from Francis Kurkdjian’s hometown and includes the “MK” logo both on the top and the inside of the cap.